bajohn/poker/readme.md

 ## Next TODO

 - Finish front end hand flow, now that we have valuation working!
-    - In showdown, permute through all 7 choose 5 hands for each player, determining the best
+    - In showdown, combination through all 7 choose 5 hands for each player, determining the best
     - Create test cases for clear winners
 - Next, deal with trickier cases
     - Split pots